asinghvi17/Polylabel.jl/docs/src/index.md

 The package is built on top of `GeoInterface.jl` and `GeometryOps.jl`, and works with any polygon or multipolygon object which implements the GeoInterface `geointerface_geomtype` API for reverse conversion.

-The main entry point is the `polylabel(input; atol = nothing, rtol = 0.01)` function.
+The main entry point is the `polylabel(input [; atol = nothing, rtol = 0.01])` function.
 It returns a 2-Tuple of floats, representing the x and y coordinates of the found pole of inaccessibility.

 ```@index
 ```